 With the ASUS EZ Flash, you can easily update the system BIOS even before loading the operating system.
 No need to use a DOS-based utility or boot from a floppy disk.
-See page 4-1.

-ASUS Q-Fan technology (
+ASUS Q-Fan technology

 The ASUS Q-Fan technology smartly adjusts the fan speeds according to the system loading to ensure quiet, cool, and efficient operation.
-See page 4-33.

-CrashFree BIOS Control
+CrashFree BIOS

 This feature allows you to restore the original BIOS data from a floppy disk in cases when the BIOS codes and data are corrupted.
 This protection eliminates the need to buy a replacement ROM chip.
+See page 4-7.